 A loss of form saw him lose his place in 1981-82 and after loan spells with Brentford and Gillingham he was released.

 In June 1982, Kemp left England to play in the North American Soccer League (NASL), spending one season with the Edmonton Drillers and one with Seattle Sounders, as well as playing for Tulsa Roughnecks and Chicago Sting (both of whom played in the indoor variant of the NASL).
 In 1984 he left the NASL, which was fading fast, to play for Oklahoma City Stampede in the even more short-lived United Soccer League.
-He briefly re-registered with Wimbledon in 1984 but didnít make any additional appearances for the side.
+Returning to England, he briefly registered with Wimbledon in 1984, making just one substitute appearance in the League Cup.

 Kemp's first few weeks in charge of the Pilgrims saw an unbeaten run of eight matches which ensured Second Division safety.
 For the remainder of his time, though, a reliance on the long-ball game, played mostly by loanees and cheap signings, gave the fans little to cheer about, and he was dismissed in February 1992.

 After leaving Home Park, Kemp held coaching and managerial positions with Slough Town, Crystal Palace, Wycombe Wanderers, Wimbledon, Millwall, Portsmouth, Oxford United and Leicester City.
 In August 2004 he became first team coach at Stoke City, working under Tony Pulis, a partnership that had begun at Portsmouth.